frc/Frantic-S3-Browser/README.md

 "index.html" as the Index Document and "error.html" as the Error Document.
 Note the endpoint Amazon gives to you and write it down.
 Press Save.

+*Upload all files of Siirrin to the root of the website bucket you just created.

 Setup: The bucket for a single customer's data
 ==============================================
 *Add the bucket